rileym515/time_exchange/README.md

 Clone the repo to local machine and edit tfscaffold/etc/global.tfvars
 - Set aws_account_id to the account number in which you are working
-- Optionally set the region - this defaults to us-east-2
+- Set the region as required for bootstrap

 *You will need the appropriate versions of Terraform installed locally to complete the bootstrap and pipeline deployments.
 The required versions can be found in .terraform-version files in the relative directories.
 Alternatively you can use tfenv as the pipeline does to get the right version of Terraform installed.*